Polish Popular-Christian Forum "Patrimony": 1990s activities

 The decision to found the party was made on 11 June 1991 when Bartoszcze was discussing his looming removal from the Polish People's Party with Leszek Murzyn.
 On 10 July, Bartoszcze invited 21 of his closest associated to register a new party.
 On 19 July 1991, Bartoszcze registered the PFLCh "Ojcowizna" together with Murzyn.
 The party had a conservative and agrarian character.
 It was dedicated to Catholicism and Catholic social teaching, and it even had its own chaplain - the Catholic canon priest Kazimierz Puchała.
 It was a small party, and struggled to stand out from other parties that referred to agrarian and Christian traditions in Poland.
 However, the party was able to win seats in the 1991 Polish parliamentary election as a part of the Center Civic Alliance.
 However, political commentators observed that ‘the alliance between the PC and Roman Bartoszcze's Ojcowizna is a fiction, because seven of its activists are running on the Peasants' Agreement list.’
 The party won 2 seats in total on the lists of the Center Civic Alliance - one by Roman Bartoszcze, and another one by Marek Dziubek.
-The party's name, "Patrimony", refers to the national inheritence of individual generational wealth, family traditions, labour and spirituality.
+The party's name, "Patrimony", refers to the national inheritance of individual generational wealth, family traditions, labour and spirituality.
 On 14 January 1992, the party changed its name from Polish Popular-Christian Forum "Patrimony" to Polish Party "Patrimony".

 After the 1991 elections, the party would partake in numerous political alliances and coalitions.
 In the 1993 Polish parliamentary election and 1995 Polish presidential election, the party closely aligned with the Movement for the Republic and its leader, Jan Olszewski, running in the Coalition for the Republic coalition and endorsing its leader's presidential campaign.
 However, the Coalition for the Republic fell under the 5% threshold, winning no seats.
 In the 2001 Polish parliamentary election, the party organized a "patriotic front" to unite behind the electoral list of the League of Polish Families; two members of the Polish Popular-Christian Forum "Patrimony", the party's co-founder Leszek Murzyn as well as Grzegorz Górniak, successfully won two seats on behalf of the League of Polish Families.